Small plane makes emergency landing near Towne West Mall

 “She saved lives,” said WPD Captain Ronald Hunt.
 “I would imagine, though, in a situation like this, you know, as a pilot, you look for a place where you are able to set it down, and you’re not going to endanger additional lives.
 But to do so safely, she did.
 She was able to do so.”

-Tracy Street is going to be closed off for several hours while crews investigate the scene.
+Tracy Street was closed for several hours while crews investigated the scene.

 “I think in my 28-year career, we’ve only really had a couple of situations that have occurred something like this,” said Hunt.
 “I think pilots are being trained amazingly, and she’s a perfect example of that.
 Able to get that down, and no one was injured.”